-- Coordinated signage strategy on the A40 to intercept visitors through promoting the town centre and facilities, local heritage and businesses attractions e.g. The Gate/Y Gat and boutique hotels - Scope for an app alert for people transiting along the A40, encouraging them to deviate from their usual route to lesserknown areas.
+- Coordinated signage strategy on the A40 and slip road to intercept visitors through promoting the town centre and facilities, local heritage and businesses attractions e.g. The Gate/Y Gat and boutique hotels - Scope for an app alert for people transiting along the A40, encouraging them to deviate from their usual route to lesserknown areas.